celevitz/touRnamentofchampions/README.md

 ### Chefs

+The unique identifier of this dataset is `chef`.

 - `chef`: Chef name (full name)
 - `nickname`: Guy Fieri’s nickname for the chef
 - `handedness`: Whether the chef is righthanded, lefthanded, or